-Syngenta launched the Good Growth Plan to address the challenges of feeding a growing world population sustainably.
+Syngenta launched the Good Growth Plan to address the huge challenges of feeding a growing world population sustainably.
 One of the key commitments of the Plan is to help rescue more farmland.
-We promote and support in-field adoption of certain soil management and use practices that will sustain soil productivity and support crop productivity for a long time.
+Our commitment is to promote and support in-field adoption of certain soil management and use practices that will sustain soil productivity and support crop productivity for a long time.

-The "Good Growth Plan Progress Data - Soil" dataset shows aggregated hectares of farmland that benefit from soil conservation practices established or managed in collaboration with Syngenta.
+The Soil dataset shows aggregated hectares of farmland reported between 2013 and 2017 that benefit from soil conservation practices established in collaboration with Syngenta.
 The dataset also includes a description of the project objectives.
 The number of hectares of benefited farmland are tracked locally through in-field assessments, documented, and reported by project managers.

 Data and Resources